tony-42069/X-Election-Tracker/README.md

 ### 📊 How It Works

-1. Every hour, our script analyzes current X sentiment
+1. Every hour, our script analyzes current X sentiment.
+Sentiment is tracked as who the people believe is winning at that time.
 2. Sentiment scores range from 0-100%
 3. Data is stored and visualized in real-time
 4. Historical trends show momentum shifts